platformsh-examples/strapiconf2021-workshop/docs/05-testing.md

 In the block above we call the test after the frontend app has already started running in the start command, preceded by `set -e`. `set -e` ensures that should the tests fail, the deployment will fail, which allows us to place restrictions on our repository (i.e. cannot merge without passing deployment & passed tests).

-4. `git add . && git commit -m "Add a test to the frontend.`
+4. `git add . && git commit -m "Add a test to the frontend."`
 5. `git push platform tests`

 Watch the activity log in the management console for the `tests` environment.
 The test should pass, giving you a successful deployment.